ivos/discovering-reqs/README.md

 Decouple the analytical process from the development process.
 Be a few steps ahead with the analysis.
 Once a feature feels "baked", or reasonably finished, move it to development.
 That does not mean to freeze the specification at that time, obviously.
 The spec will always continue to evolve and as it does, the app will have to follow the suit.
 It only means you will have some real specification of what the system should actually do, and hey, that's not a small feat at all!

 Finally, I do hope you have seen that a Functional Specification Document does not have to be a heavy, hundreds of pages long, incomprehensible document that takes months to write and by that time it's already outdated.
-On the contrary, it can actually be quite light-weight, straightforward, readable and live and still be able to facilitate the development (and testing and demos and bug fixing...) very nicely.
+On the contrary, it can actually be quite light-weight, straightforward, readable and live and still be able to facilitate the development (and testing and demo expectations and bug fixing...) very nicely.

+## Next steps

+The model specification we have seen being formed in the story is not finished.
+Even the Product upload feature, which is supposedly ready for development, is not really clear yet.
+How do we upload the Excel file?
+We should consider at least the following changes: adding new product, modification of an existing product, deletion of a product (what about order items that refer to it?).

+What other improvements do YOU expect to be made?

+For actions with substantial functionality it could be beneficial to transform the simplistic functional notes in the screen spec into a use case, which is a more formalized way of describing system functionality.
+In our spec, the "Create order" and "Upload products" are prime examples of that.
+Converting those into proper use cases will improve the clarity of the spec.

+## The tool

+If you think that having an analytical tool that let's you write some simple Markdown text to easily and instantly create screen mockups, specify data model or write use cases is a good idea, you are in luck.

+Check out CaseFu, a tool that I have created and used for all the examples in the story, at https://casefu.com/.